 Just a few extra pounds can impact your dog's health and longevity.
-But, since your see them every day, you may not notice when your canine companion begins putting on weight.
-Here, our veterinary teams in Pickering and Ajax share some of the ways you can tell that your dog is overweight, and what to do if they are.
+But, since you see them every day, you may not notice when your canine companion begins putting on weight.
+Here, our veterinary teams at Whites Road & Highway 2 share some of the ways you can tell that your dog is overweight, and what to do if they are.

 Is My Dog Overweight?

 The first thing you should do if you suspect that your dog is overweight is to visit your veterinarian.
 They will weigh your pup and perform a thorough examination of your dog's overall health.
-Then your vet will inform you whether or not your dog is overweight based on their build, breed and size.
+Then your vet will body score your dog based on their build, breed, and size.

 Many painful and serious conditions in dogs have obesity as a significant contributing factor.
 Because of this, it is critical to help your dog maintain a healthy weight throughout their life.